 - Egg - This helps to bind all the mixture together.

 - Mustard - This is our (not so) secret ingredient.
 Some Dijon mustard just makes this cheese and onion pasty even better.
 You could use wholegrain or English mustard if you prefer.
 If you want a different flavour addition that also goes really well with cheese, then add some marmite.
-Don't hate on marmite, it's delicious!

-How to make a cheese and onion pasty - Step by step
+How to Make a Cheese and Onion Pasty - Step by Step

-One: Preheat your oven to 200°C/400°/Gas 6.
-Put the potato, onion, egg, cheese and mustard into a bowl and mix well.
+- Step 1: Put the potato, onion, egg, cheese and mustard into a bowl and mix well.

-Two: Cut the pastry into 8 equal sized squares/rectangles.
+- Step 2: Cut the pastry into 8 equal sized squares/rectangles.
 Put 4 of the pastry squares onto a lined baking tray.
 Divide the cheese and onion mixture between the 4 pastry squares.

-Three: Place the remaining pastry squares over the cheese and onion mixture and crimp the edges with a fork to seal.
+- Step 3: Place the remaining pastry squares over the cheese and onion mixture and crimp the edges with a fork to seal.
 Brush with egg wash and make a small incision in the top of the pastry.

-Four: Bake for 30-35 minutes.
+- Step 4: Bake for 30-35 minutes.

-Tips and tricks
+Tips and Tricks

 - Don't take the pastry out of the fridge too soon, as depending on how hot your kitchen is, the pastry might get too warm and it's difficult to work with.
 Take it out only about 10 minutes before you need to, so it isn't too cold either, as that will cause it to crack.